massalabs/station/README.md

 ## Going further

-### Install plugins
+### Modules (plugins)

+MassaStation is a module manager.
+It enables everyone to use, create and enjoy different modules to add features to the Massa blockchain.

+#### Install a module

-MassaStation can be extended with plugins.
-Plugins that were validated by Massa Labs are available in the [Plugin Store](https://station.massa/store/).
+You can install modules that were validated by Massa Labs from the [Module Store](https://station.massa/store/).

+The module will be installed and activated after a few seconds.
+You can now use it in MassaStation !

+#### Create a module

-If you want to install a plugin that is not available in the Plugin Store, you can install it manually:
+If you are working on a module, you can install it manually in MassaStation:
-1. Get the `.zip` file download URL of the plugin you want to install.
+1. Get the `.zip` file download URL of the module you want to install.
 Make sure this URL matches the version of MassaStation you are using, your computer OS and architecture.
-2. Paste the URL in the `Install a plugin` field of the [plugin manager page](https://station.massa/store/).
+2. Paste the URL in the `Install a plugin` field of the [module manager page](https://station.massa/store/).
 3. Click on the `Install` button.

-The plugin will be installed and activated after a few seconds.
-You can now use it in MassaStation !
+> **Note:** A complete guide on how to create a module will be available soon.

 ### Select the network to use